I have been a mental health professional for over 20 years. I provide case management services for people with developmental disabilities.

 Thanks.
 The hospital I worked at was very professional.
 I’m sure some of the large institutions have issues with abuse.
 The job is definitely not for everybody.
 I can honestly say that people were treated with dignity and respect in this particular hospital.

-Mel Carriere from San Diego California on September 08, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on September 08, 2014:

 Sounds like a grueling job.
 I have heard horror stories from the patient perspective, and I am happy you have not reinforced them.
 You sound like you did your job humanely and conscientiously.
 Great hub.